obiwanjacobi/vst.net/readme.md

 `VST.NET` also allows developers to write a managed VST2 Host application.
 The VstPluginContext class (Interop.Host) allows you to load and communicate with unmanaged (and managed) VST Plugins.
 At this time there is no Framework for Host applications.

+## Documentations

+Still a work in progress, but [here](https://obiwanjacobi.github.io/vst.net/index.html) they are.

 ---

 ## Community